BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/4_3_Creating_a_Raw_Transaction_with_Named_Arguments.md

 ```
 Voila!
 You've sent out another raw transaction, but this time using named arguments for clarity and to reduce errors.

-> **WARNING:** At the time of this writing, there was a bug in the `createrawtransactions` named arguments.
-The help files said to use `inputs`, but the code used `transactions`.
-We believe that `transactions` will stay in usage and the help files will be updated accordingly.
+> **WARNING:** There was a bug in Bitcoin Core 0.14, where the 'inputs' argument for 'createrawtransaction' was misnamed 'transactions'.
+It should be fixed in future version of Bitcoin Core.
+If you're using 0.14, you'll need to substitute 'transactions' for 'inputs' in the above example, but otherwise it should work as written.

 ## Summary: Creating a Raw Transaction with Named Arguments